If you’re looking for the most popular female dog names, or inspiration for your own unique girl dog names, this is the guide for you.

-Inspiration for the best female dog names can come from a number of places!
+Female dog name ideas can come from a number of places!

-Check out the latest results from the International Dog Name Survey.
-This has shown the most popular names for girl puppies right now.
+For instance, the latest results from our International Dog Name Survey.
+This has shown the most popular names for girl puppies right now!

 Top 100 Female Dog Names 2019

 We have plenty more female dog name ideas!
 You can click on the links below for specific breed inspired ideas.
 Or simply scroll down for hundreds more cute, cool female dog name ideas and advice!

 DOG NAMES BY BREED

 A lot of our readers have added their own dog names and ideas in the comments.

 We’ve added these into the article at the bottom of the page!
 Is your pup’s ideal name on here?